tinyvision-ai-inc/tinyclunx33_public/Docs/rtl_reference_design.md

 To facilitate the development of RTL projects, a Verilog implementation of a working System-on-Chip (SoC) is provided.

 The USB core requires fast access to a small local memory where TRB's can be stored and retrieved.
-Also, any USB transactions such as enumeration, CDC and otehr such low bandwidth tasks can use as a local scratch space where endpoint data is located.
+Also, any USB transactions such as enumeration, CDC and other such low bandwidth tasks can use as a local scratch space where endpoint data is located.
 For any higher bandwidth transfer, a full AXI64 slave is utilized that allows for fast transfer that can support the high bandwidth required to keep the USB pipe running without being throttled.

 ![](images/som_usb_axi_core.drawio.png)